aaranyue/quarTeT/README.md

-  -m MAX_FILLING_LEN    The max sequence length acceptable to fill any gaps, default: 1000000 -p PREFIX             The prefix used on generated files, default: quarTeT -t THREADS            Use number of threads, default: 1 --overwrite           Overwrite existing alignment file instead of reuse.
+  -m MAX_FILLING_LEN    The max sequence length acceptable to fill any gaps, default: 1000000 -p PREFIX             The prefix used on generated files, default: quarTeT -t THREADS            Use number of threads, default: 1 --fillonly            Only fill the gaps without join.
+  --joinonly            Only join the gaps without fill.
+  --overwrite           Overwrite existing alignment file instead of reuse.
   --minimapoption MINIMAPOPTION
                         Pass additional parameters to minimap2 program, default: -x asm5